No survivors found after Russian plane crashes in Indonesia

 | MOUNT SALAK, Indonesia

-MOUNT SALAK, Indonesia A rescue team found bodies but no survivors on Thursday in the wreckage of a Russian passenger jet that crashed into a volcano in Indonesia during an exhibition flight with 45 people on board.
+MOUNT SALAK, Indonesia A rescue team found several bodies but no survivors on Thursday in the wreckage of a Russian plane that crashed into a mountain in Indonesia during an exhibition flight with 45 people on board.

-The Superjet 100 aircraft went missing on Wednesday about 40 miles (60 km) south of Jakarta.
+Russia said it would take part in the investigation of the crash of its first all-new passenger jet since the fall of the Soviet Union, a Superjet 100 aircraft that went missing on Wednesday about 40 miles (60 km) south of Jakarta.

-Among the victims were Indonesian reporters and businessmen, eight Russians including embassy officials, pilots and technicians, two Italians, a French citizen and an American, the head of Sukhoi Civil Aircraft, Vladimir Prisyazhnyuk, said.
+It was carrying Indonesians including journalists and businessmen, eight Russians including embassy officials, pilots and technicians, as well as two Italians, one French citizen and one American, said Vladimir Prisyazhnyuk, the head of Sukhoi Civil Aircraft.

-"We haven't found survivors," a spokesman for the search and rescue team, Gagah Prakoso, told Indonesia's Metro TV.
+"We haven't found survivors," Gagah Prakoso, spokesman of the search and rescue team, told Indonesia's Metro TV.

-Radio contact with the aircraft was lost in the middle of Wednesday's promotional sales flight after it dropped to 6,000 ft (1,800 m) near Indonesia's dormant Mount Salak volcano.
+Radio contact with the aircraft was lost at about 0800 GMT on Wednesday after it descended to 6,000 feet (1,800 metres) near Mount Salak, which rises to 7,254 feet (2,200 metres) above sea level, a rescue official said.

-Sukhoi, which had hoped to sell 42 of the planes to Indonesia, is part of the state-owned United Aircraft Corporation (UNAC.MM), an umbrella corporation Russian leader Vladimir Putin created in 2006 to reorganise and revive the country's aircraft industry.

-Shares in the state-owned company fell by as much as 7 percent on Thursday as markets reopened in Moscow after a three-day holiday, before recovering to stand down 2 percent.
+"The airplane crashed at the edge of Salak mountain ...
+An investigation must be done immediately and thoroughly," Indonesian President Susilo Bambang Yudhoyono said.

-Putin ordered Russian representatives to take part in the investigation into the crash.
+President Vladimir Putin ordered Russian representatives to take part in the investigation, offering his "profound condolences" in a statement on the Kremlin's website.

 AIRCRAFT FOR EXPORT

-Moscow will hope the crash of the flagship aircraft will not reduce confidence in its civilian aircraft industry.
+A senior Russian official suggested the crash was caused by pilot error rather than a technical failure.
+The plane was Russia's flagship jet and Moscow will hope the crash will not reduce confidence in its civilian aircraft industry.

 "Experts are saying that the plane has been working impeccably well and that possibly it was human error," Deputy Prime Minister Dmitry Rogozin told reporters while travelling with Putin in Nizhny Tagil in Russia's Ural mountains.

-Sukhoi's chief civil test pilot Alexander Yablontsev and his co-pilot Alexander Kochetkov had been flying the plane, said a statement on the website Superjet International, the Italian-led venture responsible for marketing the plane to the West.
+Superjet International, the Italian-led venture responsible for marketing the plane to the West, said on its website that Sukhoi's chief civil test pilot Alexander Yablontsev and his co-pilot Alexander Kochetkov had been flying the plane.

 Yablontsev had accumulated 10,000 flight hours and commanded the Superjet on its maiden flight in 2008.